Hafiz Ahmad Jaunpuri: Career

 He established numerous madrasas and an eidgah in Daulatkhan in Bhola Island.
 He also provided black seed oil treatment to the locals.
 He represented the Taiyunis at a debate in 1879 in Madaripur against the Faraizis on the topic of the permissibility of the Friday prayer in British India.
 The Faraizis discarded Friday and Eid prayers as they considered British India as a Dar al-Harb (house of war).
 Over five thousand people attended this event and it was dubbed by Nabinchandra Sen as the Battle of Jumuʿah.
 In 1881, Nawab Abdul Latif gained permission for Jaunpuri to lead the Eid prayer at the Maidan of Calcutta.
 Over 70,000 Muslims joined the congregation, making it the largest gathering in Calcutta.
 He wrote a book on Hajera.

 Jaunpuri had a cordial relationship with Munshi Mohammad Meherullah.

+Jaunpuri contributed to the refurbishment of the Ebadullah Mosque in Barisal.
+On 26 September 1897, Sir Nicholas Beatson-Bell, the district commissioner of Backergunge, organised a conference at the Barisal Zilla School in which Nawab Sirajul Islam and Hafiz Ahmad Jaunpuri delivered speeches on the importance of establishing the Bell Islamia Hostel.

 He set off to complete Hajj in 1882.
 During his stay in the Hejaz, he gained a great reception and was acclaimed as an orator.
-He brought up his nephew Abdur Rab Jaunpuri, and Yaqub Badarpuri of Sylhet was also his murid and one of his khalifahs (successors).
+He brought up his nephew Abdur Rab Jaunpuri, and Abu Yusuf Muhammad Yaqub Badarpuri of Sylhet was also his murid and one of his khalifahs (successors).
 Another successor was Abdul Latif Taluqdar of Mirsarai.

 Death

-Hafiz Ahmad Jaunpuri died on 26 January 1899 in Sadarghat, Dacca.
-He was buried just south of the Chawkbazar Shahi Mosque in Old Dhaka.
+Hafiz Ahmad Jaunpuri was affected by paralysis and was taken to Dacca for treatment.
+He died on the way in a boat on 26 January 1899 in Sadarghat.
+His body was washed in the boat, and his janaza was performed at the Chawkbazar Shahi Mosque in Old Dhaka at the request of his disciple, Sheikh Faiz Bakhsh Kanpuri.
+He was buried just south of the mosque.
 His biography was written by his nephew Abdul Batin Jaunpuri.